 1. Download and share our campaign action pack.

 2. Print, cut and share these wallet cards to know what signs to spot for modern slavery and how to report it.

-NFWI will be hosting a webinar with expert speakers on the topic of modern slavery on 15th October for you to join, where you will also have the opportunity to ask questions.
-To sign up for the webinar click here.
+NFWI hosted a webinar with expert speakers on the topic of modern slavery on 15th October.
+You can watch the webinar here.

 5. Help raise awareness of child exploitation through Unseen’s End Child Exploitation campaign.
 You can download a bespoke information guide designed to help parents and carers keep their children safe from County Lines, including how to spot it and where to go for help here.